pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 # Publish/Subscribe API for Swift Native SDK

-PubNub delivers messages worldwide in less than 30 ms. Send a message to one recipient or broadcast to thousands of subscribers.

-For concepts, see Connection Management and Publish Messages.
+Low-latency global messaging.
+See Connection Management and Publish Messages for concepts.

 ## Publish

-publish() asynchronously sends a message to all subscribers of a channel.
-Messages are replicated globally.
+`publish()` sends a message to all subscribers on a channel.
+Calls are asynchronous.

-Key details:
+Essential details:
-- Initialize PubNub with publishKey.
+- Initialize with publishKey.
-- You don't need to be subscribed to publish.
+- You can publish without subscribing.
 - You cannot publish to multiple channels simultaneously.
-- Enable TLS/SSL by setting ssl = true during initialization; you can also encrypt messages.
+- TLS/SSL: set ssl = true during initialization.
+Messages can be encrypted via CryptoModule.
-- message and meta can be any Swift type conforming to JSONCodable.
-Strings support UTF‑8.
+- message and meta accept any Swift type conforming to JSONCodable.
+Strings are UTF‑8.
-- Don't JSON serialize message/meta; pass full objects and let the SDK handle serialization.
+- Do not JSON-serialize message/meta; pass objects directly.
-- Max message size: 32 KiB (includes escaped characters and channel name).
-Aim for < 1,800 bytes for best performance.
-Exceeding limit returns Message Too Large.
+- Max message size: 32 KiB (including escapes and channel).
+Target < 1,800 bytes for best performance.
+Oversize returns Message Too Large.
-- Throughput: publish as fast as bandwidth allows; subscribers have an in-memory queue of 100 messages.
-A burst (e.g., 200 messages) may drop early messages if subscriber lags.
+- Soft throughput limits: in-memory subscriber queue holds 100 messages.
+Excess bursts may drop earlier messages if subscribers lag.
-- Optional customMessageType lets you label messages (e.g., text, action, poll).
+- Optional customMessageType adds a business label (for example, text, action, poll).

-Best practices:
+- Best practices:
-- Publish to a channel serially (not concurrently).
+  - Publish serially.
-- Verify success (check Result.success) before sending the next message; on failure, retry.
+  - Verify success (Result.success) before sending next message; retry on failure.
-- Keep the in-memory queue under 100 messages to avoid drops.
+  - Keep in-memory queue under 100 messages.
-- Throttle bursts (e.g., ≤ 5 msg/s) to meet latency needs.
+  - Throttle bursts (for example, ≤ 5 msg/sec) to meet latency targets.

 ### Method(s)

+To Publish a message use:

 ```
 `1func publish(